jessepav/lacygoill-wiki-backup/vim/command.md

 ### when is a bar parsed as a command termination?

-When  the  command  is defined  with  `-bar`  *and*  it's  not preceded  with  a backslash.
-Note that – if a command is defined with `-bar` and is preceded with backslashes –  it doesn't  matter how many  of them there  are.
+When the command is defined with `-bar`  *and* it's not preceded by a backslash.
+Note that – if a command is defined with `-bar` and is preceded by backslashes – it  doesn't matter how  many of  them there are.
 The bar always  loses its special meaning.

 ###
 ### when does Vim automatically remove a backslash if